Atrial Natriuretic Peptide (ANP): Release, Functions, and More

 To fully understand ANP, we must first discuss how the heart functions.
 The cardiovascular system pumps deoxygenated blood back to the heart.
 All of that blood enters the heart through the right atrium, which sits on the back side of the heart.
 When blood volume is high, so is blood pressure – these two factors are directly proportional because higher blood volume has more force, thus increasing blood pressure.

 When we have high blood volume, there’s also more blood returning to the right atrium.
 This heavier load of blood entering the heart causes the walls of both the left and right atrium to stretch.
-When this stretching occurs, the right atrium naturally releases atrial natriuretic peptide – ANP.
+When this stretching occurs, the right atrium naturally releases atrial B-type natriuretic peptide – ANP.

 ANP’s primary function is to lower blood volume and blood pressure.
 It does this by heading to arteries in the body that can dilate and constrict, including arterials and muscular arteries.
 There, ANP binds to receptors that sit on the smooth muscle.
 ANP relaxes these muscles, which promotes vasodilation – expanding the diameter of the blood vessel to lower blood pressure.